[willamette-fcst] Forecast - Tuesday, February 10th, 2009

 blustery (gusts to near 30 mph are possible).
 Southerly

-winds will continue to increase along the northern and
+winds will also increase along the northern and central

-central Oregon Coast this afternoon, where High Wind
+Oregon Coast later this morning through late afternoon,

-Warnings have been issued, until 4pm, for gusts to near 65
+where High Wind Warnings have been issued for gusts to near

-mph.
-Very cold air aloft will yield reasonably high mixing
+there.
+Very cold air aloft will yield reasonably high

-heights this afternoon.
-That, combined with brisk southerly
+mixing heights this afternoon.
+That, combined with brisk

-transport winds, will make for good ventilation conditions
+southerly transport winds, will make for good ventilation

 The latest weather advisories from the National Weather